Make Your Business Profitable: Compressing the Product Design and Development Cycle

 What Is an MVP and Why Do You Need One?

-There’s hardly a question that UX and UI design is vital to your business’ success; however to collect revenue in a timely manner, it is advantageous to accelerate this process by combining development and design.
+There’s hardly a question that UX and UI design are vital to your business’s success; however, collecting revenue in a timely manner, helps to accelerate this process by combining development and design.

 Some UX designers are confused about the idea of an MVP, however, and have difficulty just trying to wrap their heads around the concept.
 You’ve likely heard about an MVP before; it’s essentially a preliminary idea that provides the shortest path to validated learning.
 This focus on learning is a major break from traditional UX design practices, which usually focus on features and feature sets.